 - Water skiing

-Though digital coverage is free in Canada, it would be geo-blocked outside of the country.
+Though digital coverage is free in Peru, it would be geo-blocked outside of the country.
 Geo-blocking is a technology that is used by websites to identify where the user is, and restrict access based on IP address.
-So, if you want to see any specific coverage outside of Canada, or if you want an extra layer of privacy, a VPN service is a great way to proceed.
+So, if you want to see any specific coverage outside of Peru, or if you want an extra layer of privacy, a VPN service is a great way to proceed.
 We have some great ideas for VPNs with custom clients that make things as easy as selecting a server in Canada, and connecting.